sebastian676767676767676767676767676767/calc/README.md

 ## If you dont put a name

-If you dont put a name, it will say "You didnt enter your damn name" and repormpt you
+If you dont put a name, it will say "You didnt enter your damn name" and reprompt you

 ## If you put your name to "Clash"